by KD Miller

 He doesn't trust me.
 But, why should he?
 The boys had possibly been abused for years.

 Catrina's eyes trail over the boys once again.
 They all have black hair, except the middle one, whose hair was light red like the Irish.
 Glancing down, she notices the boy in her arms has a slightly darker complexion than his brothers.
 His eyes were shut and he has his head laying on her chest.
 Catrina wants to reach down to touch his hair but stops.
-She remembers horror stories that Frank has told her about his childhood: bedbugs, lice, roaches, rats, and mosquitoes in the bed and there were nothing they could do about it.
+She remembers horror stories that Frank has told her about his childhood: bedbugs, lice, roaches, rats, and mosquitoes in the bed and there was nothing they could do about it.
 Up until the day he married her, he slept in a bed with his brothers.

 "I made sure the hotel put out a generous amount of boric acid, Diatomaceous Earth, and freshly laundered sheets to kill the little pests!"

 Frank just smirked at her sarcastic retort and pulled her close to him.
 Her father had paid for the hotel suite in Dallas at the Majestic Grande Hotel.
 After the honeymoon tour of Dallas, San Antonio, and Austin, the pair headed back to Sherwood.
-Frank took over the floral business, but had to have weekly business etiquette lessons given to him by her father.
+Frank took over the floral business but had to have weekly business etiquette lessons given to him by her father.

-Catrina sat on the silk couch in the parlor of their house and cringed while watching her father lectured her new husband on the importance of dressing nicely, speaking in public, eating correctly, and practicing correct posture.
+Catrina sat on the silk couch in the parlor of their house and cringed while watching her father lecture her new husband on the importance of dressing nicely, speaking in public, eating correctly, and practicing correct posture.
 Not that he taught her any of this.
 Instead, she received her education at strict boarding schools.

 Glancing up from her little daydream, she pulls the tiny boy to her.
 At that moment she doesn't care about lice or bedbugs, or any other type of insect the boys might have crawling on them.
 She wants the boys cleaned up and in her house as soon as possible.
 She wishes her husband would hurry.
 The wind seems to be growing colder and the boys were literally in rags.

-Across the platform, Mr. Woodrow keeps puffing on his cigar, while constantly tugs at his cashmere coat.
+Across the platform, Mr. Woodrow keeps puffing on his cigar, while constantly tugging at his cashmere coat.
 Catrina wants to rip it off him and give it to the boys.
 As if God hear her prayers, out of the corner of her eye, she spots a local department store delivery boy race up to the platform to gather the packages that were being dropped off.

 "Hello, Benjamin!"
 Catrina calls out, causing the boys to turn toward her.
 "Come here for a minute."